jslicense/licensor.js/README.md

-Generate LICENSE and related files from `package.json`.
+Generate LICENSE, related files, and headers from `package.json`.

 At the command line: